guiguipp/broomball-react-app/README.md

 ### Asynchronous draft
 #### Manual draft
 Players can be added to the Dark or White team by clicking on the left and right arrow icons respectively.
-Once drafted on a team.

 #### Autodraft
 Players can be automatically drafted by clicking on **Autodraft**.
-Players added to the draft are added to either team based on their skill level to create balanced teams.
+Players available to draft are added to either team based on their skill level to create balanced teams (this information is logged for quality control).
 <img src="https://github.com/guiguipp/portfolio/blob/master/broomball-react/autodraft.gif" width="450" style="text-align: center"/>

 #### Machine drafting